jromano743/jromano743/README.md

 - 💻 Backend Developer with .NET, Node.js and Python
 - 🤖 AI Enthusiast, always seeking ways to make systems more secure.
 - 🌐 Versatile programmer: from working on the backend with Node.js, Python, and SQL to venturing into mobile development with Kotlin.
-- 📱 Passionate about mobile technologies and always eager to explore new tools and approaches.
 - 🐧 Familiar with the Linux environment and skilled in using bash scripts.
 - 🎮 Sci-fi lover and animated movies fanatic.